mmace3/RiverHerring/Analyses/estimate_mortality/README.txt

 The files in this directory contain total mortality estimates for river herring that were estimated as part of the 2023 Benchmark Stock Assessment through the ASFMC.
+(These files with the estimates will eventually be put up on github)

+This directory also contains files that have code that was used to estimate total mortality for the 2023 Benchmark Stock Assessment through the ASFMC.

 Code used to calculate estimates is available at: https://github.com/mmace3/RiverHerring/tree/main/Analyses/estimate_mortality

-There are 6 files in this directory.
+There are 6 data files in this directory (not added to github yet).

 Each file has up to 10 columns: